lumeland/markdown-plugins/README.md

 Collection of markdown-it plugins adapted to Lume

-> Warning: Only works with the latest development version of Lume

 ## Title

 This plugin extracts the document title and save it in the `title` key of the